SublimeText/AdvancedNewFile/README.md

 `show_path`:

 A boolean value used to determine if the path of the file to be created should be displayed in the status bar.

+`default_root`:

+This value is used to determine the default root when using AdvancedNewFile.
+It must be one of the following values:

+* `top_folder`- The default path will be the top level folder in the window.
+Note this is the Default value on a clean install.
+* `current_view` - The default path will be the directory of the current active view.
+* `home` - The default path will be your home directory.
+* `path` - The default path will be defined by the setting `default_path`

+If the top level folder or directory for the current view cannot be resolved, the home directory will be used.

+`default_path`:

+This path is used as the default if `path` has been specified for the setting `default_root`.

 ### Project Specific Settings
 All of the above settings can also be specified as part of the project specific settings.
 These values override any previous values set by higher level settings, with aliases being an exception.
 Alias settings will be merged with higher level configurations for alias.
 In addition, if the same alias exist for both default/user settings and project settings, the project setting will take precedence.